Song of Solomon by Toni Morrison – A Masterpiece

-I found “Song of Solomon” by Toni Morrison to be an eye opening read.
+I found the novel to be an eye opening read.
 Right, from the beginning the narrative of Macon “Milkman” Dead III and his exploration of his roots and sense of self had me completely engrossed.
-Morrisons poetic writing style and developed characters immersed me in Milkmans world fostering an emotional connection to his personal journey.
+Her poetic writing style and developed characters immersed me in Milkmans world fostering an emotional connection to his personal journey.

 The novel unfolds in three distinct parts, each presenting a different phase of Milkman’s life.
 Milkman embarks on a journey of self-discovery.
 He sets out to uncover the truth about his family’s past and find the legendary gold his ancestors left behind.
 His travels take him to the South.
 There he learns about his ancestors’ struggles and the legacy of slavery that still affects the present.